FIWARE-Ops/docs.FIWARE-ready-IoT-Devices-Validation/docs/enabler/apply.md

     and FIWARE NGSI.

 2. Go to `http://marketplace.fiware.org/apply`.
 Register.
-Then choose “FIWARE-ready - Software enabler” under “category” and one or more proper domains for your product or system.
+Then choose “FIWARE-ready - Software enabler” under **category** and one or more proper domains for your product or system.

-3. Fill up the rest of fields with as many information as possible so that evaluators can grant your application smoothly.
+3. Fill up the rest of fields with as much information as possible so that evaluators can grant your application smoothly.
 An important and mandatory part will be one or more manuals that will describe how to connect your technology and one or more FIWARE enablers.

-4. You might be asked to provide extra information or to have an interview with FIWARE Experts who might require extra information about your solution, so that they can make an informed decision.
+4. You may be asked to provide extra information or to have an interview with FIWARE Experts who might require extra information about your solution, so that they can make an informed decision.

-5. In the event that your application is correct and satisfies all the requirements, congratulations you are now part of the FIWARE marketplace!.
+5. In the event that your application is correct and satisfies all the requirements, congratulations you are now part of the FIWARE marketplace.